Posted on June 5, 2019 and last updated on May 25, 2026

 • Pets: yes

-• Sights: Views of Frenchman Bay and Mount Desert Island, pine forests, highbush blueberries
+• Sights: Views of Frenchman Bay and Mount Desert Island, pine forests

-The national park on Schoodic Peninsula is a little sibling of sorts to Acadia National Park on Mount Desert Island.
-While Schoodic is popular, it’s far less crowded than Mount Desert.
-It’s not quite as dramatic as the island, but the six-mile one-way loop road around the peninsula is heavenly.
-I highly recommend biking around it, starting at the campground and returning on one of the gravel carriage roads.
+Schoodic Peninsula is Acadia National Park’s quieter mainland sibling.
+While still popular, it sees far fewer crowds than Mount Desert Island.
+It may not have the same dramatic peaks and cliff-lined roads, but the six-mile one-way loop road around the peninsula is heavenly in its own right.
+I highly recommend biking it, starting at the campground and returning on one of the gravel carriage roads.

-As for hiking, there are several options, ranging from easy to moderately challenging.
-The 1-mile Sundew Trail, which starts from the grounds of the Schoodic Institute, is covered in crushed gravel so is somewhat wheelchair accessible (for hardy wheelchairs).
-Its spurs to gorgeous sea views are not as gentle, though.
-Try to hit this trail at dusk for sunset views over the bay.
+As for hiking, there are several options ranging from easy walks to moderately challenging climbs.
+The short Sundew Trail, which begins near the Schoodic Institute campus, winds through low coastal vegetation on a crushed-gravel surface that is gentler than most park trails, though the spur paths to the shoreline are steeper and rougher.
+Try to hit this trail at dusk for sunset views over the bay!
 You can pick up one end of the loop near the Institute’s ballfields.
-Returning can be a bit of a maze through the institute’s roads; but if you head roughly in the right direction, I promise you’ll end up back at your car!
+Returning can feel a bit maze-like through the Institute roads, but if you keep heading generally in the right direction, you’ll find your way back to the parking area.

-Another short and relatively easy trail (there are two steep sections) is the 1-mile there-and-back Lower Harbor Trail, which you can begin from the park headquarters and campground.
-A 0.4-mile spur extends across the main park road to a nice bog, joining up with the carriage roads which you can take back to the park headquarters.
+Another relatively easy option—with two steeper sections—is the Lower Harbor Trail, an approximately 1- to 1.5-mile out-and-back route beginning near the park headquarters and campground.
+A short spur crosses the main park road to a peaceful bog and connects with the carriage roads, which you can follow back toward headquarters.

-There are several options to hike up to the peninsula’s highest point, 440-foot Schoodic Head with views of Cadillac Mountain and Frenchman Bay.
-The three hiking paths are Anvil, Alder and East trails.
-Anvil is 0.8 miles, and is very steep and rocky.
-But pretty.
-East Trail is the shortest, and also steep.
-Alder Trail starts flat, through peaceful greenery, with the last 0.5 mile a steep ascent to the summit and overlook.
-There are also unpaved roads to the summit which I didn’t explore.
-(If you’re hiking up Alder Trail from the Blueberry Hill parking lot, keep walking straight 100 feet or so after the trail joins the unpaved road.
-You’ll see the hiking trail continuing on your right.)
+There are several ways to hike to the peninsula’s highest point, 440-foot Schoodic Head, which offers sweeping views of Frenchman Bay and Cadillac Mountain in the distance.
+The main approaches are the Anvil, Alder, and East (Schoodic Head) trails.
+Anvil Trail is short, steep, rocky, and beautiful.
+East Trail is the quickest route to the top and also climbs sharply.
+Alder Trail begins gently through peaceful forest before a steeper final ascent to the summit overlook.
+There are also unpaved roads leading to the top.
+(If you’re hiking Alder Trail from the Blueberry Hill parking lot, continue straight for about 100 feet after the trail meets the gravel road; the hiking trail resumes on the right.)

-If you want to hike across the peninsula, from Schoodic Head to the campground/park headquarters, I recommend taking the free park shuttle, which circles the peninsula every hour or so.
-You can jump off at Blueberry Hill and then walk the 4.7-miles up Schoodic Head and back to the campground.
-It’s moderately difficult, I’d say, with a few views of the sea along the way.
+If you want to hike across the peninsula, from Schoodic Head back toward the campground and park headquarters, I recommend using the free seasonal Island Explorer shuttle.
+You can hop off at Blueberry Hill and then hike roughly 4.7 miles back to the campground area.
+It’s a moderately difficult route, with occasional ocean views along the way.

-The park also has seven miles of carriage roads that are covered in a loose gravel that we actually found difficult to mountain bike on—it’s a bit like riding on sand.
-Be warned, too: the more northern carriage trails are very hilly, with big ups and downs.
-It’s a good workout!
-There are a few well-earned views along the way
+The park also has about seven miles of carriage roads covered in loose gravel that we actually found surprisingly difficult to mountain bike on—it can feel a bit like riding on sand.
+Be warned, too: the northern carriage roads are quite hilly, with several long climbs and descents.
+It’s a workout, but the scattered coastal views along the way make the effort worthwhile.

 Directions: From Route 1, turn onto Route 186 south to the small village of Winter Harbor.
 In town, turn left to continue on Route 186.
 In half a mile or so, you’ll reach the park road on your right.
 Continue 1 mile to the park headquarters to buy your park pass.